An animal’s eyes have the power to speak a great language. ― Martin Buber

 The ADA confirms it.

 In Sabrina’s case though, everybody won, and life couldn’t be better.
 She thoroughly enjoys the hikes and playing and gets plenty of it.
-Sabrina teaches me to exist in the moment — just like she does.
-To enjoy the sight of the sun shimmering through the trees, the call of the birds, the fragrance of wildflowers, the feel of the soft soil I tread a few yards behind her when we’re on our hikes.
+Sabrina teaches me to exist in the moment—just like she does.
+We enjoy the sight of the sun shimmering through the trees, the call of the birds, and the fragrance of wildflowers when I tread beside her when we’re on our hikes.
 But she’s always there, as my devoted helper.

 What more could a dog do for a girl?